Toledo, Ohio: Media

+Print

-The eleven-county Northwest Ohio/Toledo/Fremont media market includes over 1 million residents.
-The Blade, a daily newspaper founded in 1835, is the primary newspaper in Toledo.
-The front page claims that it is "One of America's Great Newspapers."
+The Blade, a daily newspaper founded in 1835, is the primary newspaper in Toledo, and promotes itself as "One of America's Great Newspapers".
 The city's arts and entertainment weekly is the Toledo City Paper.
 From March 2005 to 2015, the weekly newspaper Toledo Free Press was published, and it had a focus on news and sports.
 Other weeklies include the West Toledo Herald, El Tiempo, La Prensa, Sojourner's Truth, and Toledo Journal.
 Toledo Tales provides satire and parody of life in the Glass City.
 The Toledo Journal is an African-American owned newspaper.
 It is published weekly, and normally focuses on African-American issues.

-Eight television stations are in Toledo.
-They are: WTOL 11 (CBS), WTVG 13 (ABC), WTVG-DT2 (CW), WNWO 24 (NBC), WGTE 30 (PBS), WUPW 36 (Fox), WLMB 40 (Independent), and WMNT 48 (MyNetworkTV).
-WBGU 27 (PBS) in Bowling Green is also viewable.
-Toledoans can also watch the adjacent Detroit market stations, both over-the air and on cable.
-There are also fourteen radio stations licensed in Toledo.
+TV

+The Toledo TV market features seven full power stations, including: WTOL 11 (CBS), WTVG 13 (ABC, with CW on 13.2), WNWO 24 (NBC), PBS member stations WBGU 27 and WGTE 30, WUPW 36 (Fox), and WLMB 40 (Religious independent).

+Low power stations include WMNT 48 (MyNetworkTV).